The lonely sprint

 Six gates that refuse to advance

-Generic PDCA does not tell you when to stop.
-Project context does. sprint-orchestrator has six quality gates wired into the phase transitions, each measured by a script committed to the repo:
+Generic PDCA doesn't tell you when to stop.
+Project context does. sprint-orchestrator has six quality gates wired into the phase transitions.
+Each one is measured by a script committed to the repo:

 Gate Threshold Tool